tkimhofer/lcmsData/README.md

 ## Installation

-You can install the development version of the package from GitHub using `remotes`:
+You can install the package from GitHub using `remotes`:

 ```r
 install.packages("remotes")